 Professor of Pathology, Emory University Medical School, Atlanta

 Dr. David Lambeth is Professor of Pathology and Laboratory Medicine, and of Biochemistry at Emory University (Atlanta) and is founder of Theros Pharmaceuticals, Inc. He received his MD and PhD degrees from Duke University.
 After moving to Emory in 1980, his laboratory developed an interest in the enzymology of reactive oxygen generation in neutrophils.
 His lab has contributed extensively to the understanding the phagocyte NADPH oxidase and its regulation by protein-protein interactions.
 As a result of his interests in the origin of reactive oxygen generation in non-phagocytic cells, his laboratory reported the first homolog of the phagocyte oxidase, Nox1, in 1999.
 His laboratory has subsequently contributed extensively to the identification of novel NOX isoforms and their enzymatic and regulatory mechanisms.

 Professor of Pharmacology, Kyoto Prefectural University of Medicine

-Chihiro Yabe-Nishimura is Professor of Pharmacology at Kyoto Prefectural University of Medicine.
-Further to conducting research projects in the field of diabetes, since 2000, she has focused on the research field of the novel NOX family of NADPH oxidases.
-Professor Yabe-Nishimura is Councillor of the Japanese Pharmacological Society, the Japan Diabetes Society, and the Japanese Society of Clinical Pharmacology and Therapeutics.
+Dr. Chihiro Yabe-Nishimura is Professor of Pharmacology at Kyoto Prefectural University of Medicine.
+Further to conducting research projects in the field of diabetes, since 2000 she has focused on the the novel NOX family of NADPH oxidases.
+Chihiro is Councillor of the Japanese Pharmacological Society, the Japan Diabetes Society, and the Japanese Society of Clinical Pharmacology and Therapeutics.